INTRODUCTION

 - Related Works

-- Strategies For Promoting Productivity In Civil Service (a Case Of Enugu State Civil Service Commission)
+- Manpower Development And Workers Productivity In Nigeria (a Case Study Of Enugu State Civil Service Commission)

-- The Effect Of Local Government Administration In Economic And Social Development (a Case Study Of Nsukka Local Government Area, Enugu State)
+- The Effect Of Local Government Administration In Economic And Social Development (a Case Study Of Igbo Eze North Local Government Area, Enugu State)

 - Deregulation And Economic Development In Nigeria The Down Stream Oil Sector As Focal Point